HackSoftware/Django-Styleguide/README.md

 Celery is a complex topic, so it's a good idea to invest time reading the documentation & understanding the different configuration options.

 We constantly do that & find new things or find better approaches to our problems.

+## Documentation

+Before we begin, we'll clarify that `Swagger` and `OpenAPI` are two completely different things.

+* OpenAPI is a specification that defines a standard, programming language-agnostic interface description for REST APIs.
+* Swagger is one of the many tools for implementing the OpenAPI specification.

+### The OpenAPI Specification

+There are two major versions of the OpenAPI specification (OAS):

+1. [OpenAPI 2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) -  formerly known as the Swagger Specification.
+It was renamed after SmartBear Software donated the specification to the OpenAPI Initiative.
+You can read more about that [here](https://www.openapis.org/faq).
+2. [OpenAPI 3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) - the first official release of the specification by the [OpenAPI Initiative](https://www.openapis.org).
+If you're interested to see what's new check [this article](https://swagger.io/blog/news/whats-new-in-openapi-3-0/).

+The latest version can be found [here](https://github.com/OAI/OpenAPI-Specification).

+### Generate automated documentation

+You can manually write the `.yml` or `.json` schema of your project.
+This approach allows the usage of all features available in the specification version of your choice.
+Flexibility comes at a price and we find it very difficult and time-consuming to keep the schema up to date.

+With automated schema generation, you don't have to worry about keeping it up to date, but some of the specification's features may not be supported.

+#### drf-yasg

+[drf-yasg](https://github.com/axnsan12/drf-yasg) is an opensource Django package.
+It's compatible with:

+* Django 1.11 and above
+* DRF 3.8 and above
+* Python 2.7, 3.6 and above

+*Keep in mind Django 1.11 is the last version that supports Python 2.7.*

+It generates an `OpenAPI 2` compatible schema.
+There aren't any signs that support for `OpenAPI 3` will be added.

+So far we've managed to cover all of our needs using the package.
+Here're a couple of use cases:

+* Multiple authentications
+* Versioning
+* Query parameters
+* Request and response bodies
+* Pagination
+* Examples
+* Models
+* Deprecation

+In case you need anything else, check the official documentation [here](https://drf-yasg.readthedocs.io/en/stable/).

+There're a lot of configurable settings [here](https://drf-yasg.readthedocs.io/en/stable/settings.html).

+#### Django Rest Framework

+Version `3.9` of Django REST Framework came with [Built-in OpenAPI schema support](https://www.django-rest-framework.org/community/3.9-announcement/#built-in-openapi-schema-support).
+It's compatible with:

+* Django 1.11 and above
+* DRF 3.9 and above
+* Python 2.7, 3.6, and above

+The generated schema supports the new `OpenAPI 3.0` specification.
+So far only a couple of features are supported:

+* Request or response body (but not both)
+* Query parameters
+* Pagination
+* Examples

+If you need more than that - you'll need to write it by yourself.

+If DRF evolves enough and supports all, or most of, drf-yasg's features we would love to migrate to it.
+Until then `drf-yasg` is our tool of choice.

+### Rendering the documentation

+How you visualize a project's API documentation is a matter of choice.
+We've used both [Swagger UI](https://github.com/swagger-api/swagger-ui) and [ReDoc](https://github.com/Redocly/redoc) with a great success.

+You can find more OpenAPI tools [here](https://openapi.tools).

 ## Inspiration